-Roger Wardale recently took this photograph that I believe is to be included in his new book, Arthur Ransome on the Broads , which Amberley Publishing will bring out soon in full colour.
-He tells of Arthur Ransome’s half-dozen or so holidays on hired yachts and of the young people who sailed in the fleet, including Titty and Tacky (Taqui) Altounyan.
 Roger found out that the Ransomes hired a 23′ Fairway’ yacht from Jack Powles of Wroxham.
 This had a Primus stove with a special cooking locker in the well.
-It sounds very well kitted out with a wash-basin and self-emptying WC in a separate compartment.
+It sounds well kitted out with a wash-basin and self-emptying WC in a separate compartment.
 The three Somnus spring-berths had drawers underneath and there was even a wardrobe.
-Like the Teasel she was built of mahogany with a ‘bright varnish finish’ and given a fair wind she would have zipped along at quite a speed.
+Like the Teasel, she was built of mahogany with a ‘bright varnish finish’ and, given a fair wind, would have zipped along at quite a speed.

-It is still possible to hire the mahogany hulled, gunter-rigged yachts much as Arthur Ransome and his wife did in the 1930′s, together with a sailing dinghy or rowing boat.
+It is still possible to hire the mahogany hulled, gunter-rigged yachts much as Arthur Ransome and his wife did in the 1930’s, together with a sailing dinghy or rowing boat.
 There are fourteen sailing cruisers in the Hunter’s fleet and none have an engine.
 They have lifting cabin tops so you have more headroom when you moor up.
-Lullaby, who was built in 1932 is 28ft long with four berths.
-The mast can be lowered with counter weights so that she can be taken under bridges with a clearance of 6 foot.
+Lullaby, built in 1932, is 28ft long with four berths.
+Her mast can be lowered with counter weights so she can be taken under bridges with a clearance of six foot.

-Roger Wardale says that in the 1930′s, many of the yachts had a ‘self-acting’ jib, ‘which according to Ransome was too large, so that there were times when he lowered his and sailed better without it!’
-I gather they still have self-acting jibs but the size may have been altered. (?)
+Roger Wardale says that in the 1930’s, many of the yachts had a ‘self-acting’ jib but Ransome considered it too large.
+There were times when he lowered it, only to find ‘he sailed better without it!’
+They still have self-acting jibs but the size may have been altered.

-Roger also found a cruiser similar to the Janca, the 1930′s cruiser who played the part of the Margoletta, skippered by Julian Fellowes in his glorious role as a Hullabaloo, the spiteful, arch-baddie of Coot Club.
-She made a perfect leading lady.
-I believe the Janca is currently being restored ~ but you’ll have to remind me who owns her.
+Roger also found a cruiser similar to Janca, the 1930’s cruiser who played the part of the Margoletta.
+She was skippered by Julian Fellowes in his glorious role as a Hullabaloo, the spiteful, arch-baddie of Coot Club.

 Back in 1983 we were hugely helped by a number of Norfolk boatmen who knew the broads well.